EslaFunk/TigerVent/README.md

 # TigerVent #
 ## A Ventilator design inspired by Rice University's ApolloBMV with added Alarming and Pressure Sensing

-Enhancements from base ApolloBMV Design:
+Custom Enhancements from base ApolloBMV Design:
-* Honeywell NSCDRRN001PDUNV Pressure Sensor integrated with driver
+* Honeywell NSCDRRN001PDUNV Pressure Sensor integrated with driver (still available pressure sensor)
 * Assist control mode that triggers the ventilator when negative pressure (a breath) is initiated
 * Alarm and code to handle alarms based on pressure (WIP)
 * Schematic and Board files for printed circuit board designed in EAGLE (confirmed tested and working)